 - We will provide Subject Access Request Forms to assist an individual in making a request.

-- All requests will be dealt with within the timeframe set by the Information Commissioner (40 calendar days) from receipt of £10 and proof of identity.
+- All requests will be dealt with within the timeframe set by the Information Commissioner (1 Calendar month) from receipt of proof of identity.